shmoshua/Plato/Machine Learning/Bayesian Network.md

 >\end{document}
 >```
 >
-> With plate notation, this becomes,
->
+> Where on the right we have the plate notation.

+^acd87b

+---